camaraproject/Governance/ProjectStructureAndRoles.md

 Maintainers are also intended to be organizers and facilitators, responsible for the continued operation and progress of the Sub Project and for communication and co-ordination with the other Sub Projects, the Steering Committee, and the Project participants.

-Defined by: entry in Sub Project MAINTAINERS.MD file.

 Maintainers should actively participate in pull request reviews and are expected to respond to assigned pull requests in a reasonable time frame, either providing insights, or assign the pull requests to other Maintainers.

 The following responsibilities must be met by the Maintainer for a Sub Project: